Why can't my Amazon EC2 instance join the Amazon ECS cluster?

 Resolution

-Note: Make sure that you use the AWSSupport-TroubleshootECSContainerInstance runbook in the same AWS Region where your ECS Cluster and EC2 instance are located.
+Note: Make sure that you use the AWSSupport-TroubleshootECSContainerInstance runbook in the same AWS Region as your Amazon ECS cluster and EC2 instance.

-If the runbook's output doesn't provide recommendations, then use the following solutions to manually troubleshoot this issue.
+If the runbook's output doesn't provide recommendations, then take the following actions to manually troubleshoot the issue.

 Verify the status of the Amazon ECS agent on the Amazon Linux 2 instance

-To check if the Amazon ECS container agent on the instance runs, run the following command:
+To check whether the Amazon ECS container agent on the instance is running, run the following command:

 sudo systemctl status ecs

-If the container agent doesn't run on your instance, then run the following command to start the agent:
+If the Amazon ECS container agent isn't running on your instance, then run the following command to start the agent:

 sudo systemctl start ecs

-The output of the command output must look similar to the following example command output:
+The output of the start command looks similar to the following example:

 Check launch configurations

-If the launch instance is part of an AWS Application Auto Scaling group, then confirm that the Auto Scaling group's launch configuration is correct.
-For more information see the Create a new launch configuration step in Refreshing an Amazon ECS Container Instance Cluster with a new AMI.
+If the launch instance is part of an Auto Scaling group, then verify that the Auto Scaling group's launch configuration is correct.
+For more information, see the 5.
+Create a new launch configuration step in Refreshing an Amazon ECS container instance cluster with a new Amazon Machine Image (AMI).

-If the AMI that you use for the EC2 instance is a copied or custom AMI, then confirm that the instance has the following requirements:
+If the container instance's AMI is a copied or custom AMI, then make sure that the instance adheres to the following requirements:

-- A Linux distribution that runs at least version 3.10 of the Linux kernel.
+- The Linux distribution runs at least version 3.10 of the Linux kernel.

-- Latest version of the Amazon ECS Linux container agent.
+- You're using the latest version of the Amazon ECS Linux container agent.

-- A Docker daemon that runs at least version 1.9.0 and any Docker runtime dependencies.
-For more information, see Install Docker Engine from binaries on the Docker website.
+- The Docker daemon runs at least version 1.9.0 and all Docker runtime dependencies.
+For more information, see Install Docker Engine from binaries on the Docker Docs website.
 To view the current Docker version, run the sudo docker version command.
-For more information, see Install Docker Engine on the Docker website.
+For more information, see Install Docker Engine on the Docker Docs website.

-Check if an instance's user data contains the correct cluster information
+Check whether the instance's user data contains the correct cluster information

-To check if an instance's user data contains the correct cluster information, run the following command:
+To check whether the instance's user data contains the correct cluster information, run the following command:

 Verify the log files

-If the issue persists, use Amazon ECS logs collector to collect the logs.
+If the issue persists, then use Amazon ECS logs collector to collect the logs.
 Then, review the logs to find the cause.
-You can also check log files on the container host for the container agent and Docker.
+You can also check log files on the container host for the Amazon ECS container agent and Docker.

-To view the log files for the container agent and Docker, run the following commands:
+To view the log files for the Amazon ECS container agent and Docker, run the following commands:

 sudo cat /var/log/ecs/ecs-agent.log.YYYY-MM-DD-**sudo cat /var/log/docker